 Almost all of the 40,000 species of spiders are venomous.
 However, the fangs of most species are too short or too fragile to penetrate the skin.
 Serious systemic reactions most frequently occur with bites from

 Brown spider bites are most common in the US.
-Some bites are painless initially, but pain, which can be severe and involve the entire extremity, develops within 30 to 60 min in all cases.
+Some bites are painless initially, but pain, which can be severe and involve the entire extremity, develops within 30 to 60 minutes in all cases.
 The bite area becomes erythematous and ecchymotic and may be pruritic.
 Generalized pruritus may also be present.
 A central bleb forms at the bite site, often surrounded by an irregular ecchymotic area (bull’s eye lesion).
-The lesion may mimic pyoderma gangrenosum.
+The lesion may mimic pyoderma gangrenosum Pyoderma Gangrenosum Pyoderma gangrenosum is a chronic, neutrophilic, progressive skin necrosis of unknown etiology often associated with systemic illness and sometimes skin injury.
+Diagnosis is clinical.
+Treatment... read more .
 The central bleb becomes larger, fills with blood, ruptures, and leaves an ulcer.
 A black eschar forms over the ulcer and eventually sloughs.

 Widow spider envenomations are graded as mild, moderate, or severe.

 Mild: Pain restricted to the bite site, normal vital signs

 Moderate: Diaphoresis and piloerection in the area of the bite, cramping pain in large muscle groups of the trunk, normal vital signs

 Severe (also called latrodectism): Diaphoresis at a remote site; intense generalized cramping pain in large muscle groups of the trunk; hypertension and tachycardia; often headache, nausea, and vomiting